 Warning: APCu is disabled by default on CLI which could cause issues with nextcloud's cron jobs.
-Please make sure you set the apc.enable\cli to 1 on your php.ini config file.
+Please make sure you set the apc.enable_cli to 1 on your php.ini config file or append --define apc. enable_cli=1 to the cron job call.